jtarrio/webrtlsdr/docs/highlevel.md

 #### Frequency offset

 The radio captures a large bandwidth, and signals may be available in any place within this bandwidth.
-You can tune into any particular frequency within the received bandwidth by changing the "frequency offset".
+You can tune into any particular frequency within the received bandwidth by changing the "frequency offset."
 An offset of `0` represents the radio's center frequency; positive and negative offsets are added and subtracted from the center frequency.

 For example, if you are tuned on 90.5 MHz and want to demodulate a signal on 90.4 MHz, you would apply an offset of `-100000`.